Citi vs. JPMorgan Chase

 Portal flow is easier to map into ERP/TMS delivery work because product documentation, callbacks, auth, and payment requests are more explicit, but the reviewed public materials do not present the same named TMS partner map.
 Separate partner-ecosystem visibility from API-contract visibility.
 Citi currently wins the first; J.P.
 Morgan wins the second.

-Liquidity and virtual-account depth Liquidity Reports are named in the API Playbook, but anonymous-public endpoint detail is limited.
+Liquidity and virtual-account depth Liquidity Reports are named in the API Playbook; current docs also expose Account Services, virtual-account surfaces, and Citi Token Services for Cash as a 24/7 liquidity signal.
 Portal navigation publicly exposes Virtual Account Balances and Virtual Account Postings as distinct product surfaces.
 Decide whether the product should present one umbrella liquidity API or a more decomposed account-versus-postings model with explicit sub-capabilities.

 This like-for-like map intentionally avoids guessing behind entitlement walls.
-If a specific endpoint, throttle, or country matrix was not visible in anonymous-public sources on Apr 19, 2026, it is treated as a follow-up item rather than filled in.
+If a specific endpoint, throttle, production entitlement, or country matrix was not visible in anonymous-public sources on July 2, 2026, it is treated as a follow-up item rather than filled in.

 What a product manager should focus on